|Back to Back Issues Page|

 October 29, 2020

 Before we get to this month's feature, we wanted to recommend a few articles from our website that seem especially appropriate this month.
 Check out these timely topics.
+Considering the coming housing crises due to evictions, foreclosures, and a lagging economy, become familiar with accessory dwelling units and inclusionary zoning.

 Maybe staying at home more is giving you time to think about big picture community development topics.
 For that we recommend reading about racial equity and community development, how your community can plan for climate change, or even wildfire prevention.